-Together We Stand: Queer Elders Speak Out is a collection of memoir, poetry, playwriting, graphic stories, travel tales, and political action stories from the experiences of 21 LGBTQ2S+ elders.
+Together We Stand: Queer Elders Speak Out, edited by Don Martin and Val Innes, is a collection of memoir, poetry, playwriting, graphic stories, travel tales, and political action stories from the experiences of 21 LGBTQ2S+ elders.
 Most of us have been political and cultural activists since the 1960s and ’70s and continue to advocate for justice and social change today.
 We lived through times when homosexuality and gender variance were defined first as crimes and then mental disorders.
 We started in the closet, hiding for fear of losing jobs, family, and friends.
 When we came out, we were often subjected to rejection, discrimination, bullying, and violence.
 Our histories and herstories as activists, artists, and writers reflect our lifelong struggles for dignity and human rights.

 A theme running throughout this book is how to build and maintain a queer writing, activist group that will give your voice space and support.
 Here’s your chance to consider joining the telling of queer stories and the sharing of queer history as well as to enjoy ours.
 By sharing our experiences, we can help future generations of LGBTQA2S+ people achieve and maintain our rightful place in society.